 This can lead to film and scale buildup, low water pressure, and increased stress on water fixtures.
 If your pipes are not fixed in time, then hard water can seriously damage them.
-Check your pipes for leaks or clogging, and if it looks like you might need a plumber, there are plenty of good services that provide plumbing repair in Magnolia, WA, or in the surrounding areas.
-It would be wise to invest in a water softener instead so that you might save on the plumbing bill.
+Check your pipes for leaks or clogging, and if it looks like you might need an emergency plumbing service, there are plenty of good services that provide plumbing repair in Magnolia, WA, or in the surrounding areas.
+It would be wise to invest in a water softener or a water filter system installation instead so that you might save on the plumbing bill.

 A water softener is a device used to remove calcium and magnesium from water.
 These ions are responsible for the hardness of the water.
 The water softener works by exchanging calcium and magnesium for potassium or sodium ions.
 Water softeners typically contain a bed of beads made of a material attracted to calcium and magnesium ions.
 These beads attract calcium and magnesium ions and release potassium or sodium ions into the water.